 1 MS. MATSUMOTO: Thank you.
 For more information about this 2 project, you can contact Aaron, he would be the first 3 one, or myself.
-We also have a Public Information Officer for media contacts, her name is Jeanne Garcia.
+We also have a Public Information 4 Officer for media contacts, her name is Jeanne Garcia.
 5 And we wanted to be sure this information was in your 6 packet that you received today.
 This site is unique 7 because of its relationship with the Colorado River.
 8 So, we have several repositories, and what the 9 repositories are, they are files of documents that are 10 important for this project and you can find these 11 files in the following repositories.
 There's one at 12 the Needles Public Library, the Chemehuevi Indian 13 Reservation, the Golden Shores-Topock Library, Lake 14 Havasu City Library, Colorado River Indian Tribes 15 Public Library, and then Parker Public Library.
 Also 16 the complete administrative record is at the Cypress 17 Department of Toxic Substances Control office.
-18 addition to that, there is a website.
+In 18 addition to that, there is a website.
 And this 19 website is kept up-to-date.
 It has a lot of 20 information on it.
 It has a complete library of 21 project documents, also a nice sidebar on the main 22 page to mention what's new and what's going on.
-23 recommend going to the website and that will be in 24 your packet because if I saw it up on the slides, I comments.
-And again, if you have a comment, you don't have to stand up, you can stay in your chair.
-This is such a nice small group, but we would appreciate your name just for conversational purposes.
-And let's see.
-Yes, sir?
+So, I 23 recommend going to the website and that will be in 24 your packet because if I saw it up on the slides, I 25 would forget.
+At this time, we would like to take